Blog

 The clearer your initial goals, and your sense of the project’s scope, the easier it will be to engage champions across campus and garner support from leadership.

-Many schools like to start with a pilot program—to see how IA operates in a handful of different courses.
+Many schools like to start with a pilot program—to see how Access operates in a handful of different courses.
 After the pilot, focus groups and student surveys are a great way to gauge student response, as well as to identify what can be improved for the full implementation of the new course materials model.

-At University of Houston, the team discovered that students loved the convenience of the IA model above all, and freshman as well as transfer students found the “day one” access to course materials invaluable as they were adjusting to college life.
+At University of Houston, the team discovered that students loved the convenience of the Access model above all, and freshman as well as transfer students found the “day one” access to course materials invaluable as they were adjusting to college life.
 Huebler’s team also ran a survey to supplement the focus group findings—85% of UH students said they would like all their classes offered in this mode.

 Every school will learn something different from the early days of a program.
 Answers to questions about timing, distribution, and about the right communication cadence and method for your students tend to surface once you get things moving.